YVandana/Music-Generation/README.md

 [![Output](https://img.youtube.com/vi/03zDzlMZ2DA/0.jpg)](https://www.youtube.com/watch?v=03zDzlMZ2DA)

+Example Outputs can be found in the Outputs Folder in the Repository.

 ## Repository Structure
 - Code: This directory contains the implementation of the brain tumor detection and classification system.
 It includes script for data preprocessing, model generation and creating and downloading MP3 File.
 - Datasets: This directory is used to store the labeled dataset of MIDI Files.
+- Outout: This directory is used to store some MIDI and MP3 Outputs.
 - LICENSE: This file contains the license information for the project.

 ## Getting Started